Special Service (Commando) Group, Brigade, and Brigade Signals

-Commando signallers were addtionally attached to each of the respective Special Service Brigades.
-It should be noted that Signallers would be attached to where they were needed and this meant that on occasions RM Cdo Signallers would operate with Army Commandos and vice versa.
+Commando Signallers were then attached to each of the four Special Service Brigades.
+It should be noted that Signallers would be attached to where they were needed and this meant that on occasions RM Cdo.
+Signallers would operate with Army Commandos and vice versa.

-More can be read about 3 Commando Brigade (click on link) in copies of the Third Jungle Book issued at the time they were overseas.
+More can be read about 3 Commando Brigade in copies of the Third Jungle Book issued at the time they were overseas.
 We have several copies in this archive including Issue 9 which has a Roll of Honour for each Commando within the Brigade and a history of each of the Units that were part of the Brigade.
 You can find them on the link to their operations above.

 CVA Gallery images can be viewed here: Special Service Brigade Gallery